mihirchronicles/mihirchronicles.github.io/content/notes/on-product-teardown.md

 - What is the offering?
 - What is the founder/organization story?
 What is their mission?
 What is the motivation for people behind the product?
 - What problem does this product solve?
 Is this really a problem?
 Is it an underlying problem or a surface level problem?
 How painful is this problem for users?
-- Are there any metrics on number of users?
 - What is the goal or a strategy and does this product help solve or make progress on it?
-- Where are the points of friction?
+Where are the points of friction?
 What is clear and what is not clear?
 - How much customization affordance does a product offer to its clients?
 - What are the most competent competitors to this product?
-- How does this compare to using an alternative solution?
+How does this compare to using an alternative solution?
 Do you really need this?
 - Are there any design patterns or user experience that standout?
 - Do they have unique organizational structure to empower product, design and engineering to solve user problems?
 What is their team culture?
 - How does the product grow?
 Are there any unique growth strategies?